CRNaro/social-anxiety-connection-18/README.md

 The server will start, and the Mongoose models will sync to the MongoDB database.

 ### Walkthrough Video
-A walkthrough video that demonstrates the functionality of the social media API and the technical acceptance criteria is available at [Insert Link Here].
+A walkthrough video that demonstrates the functionality of the social media API and the technical acceptance criteria is available at [Walkthrough Video](https://github.com/CRNaro/social-anxiety-connection-18/blob/main/assets/social-anxiety-connection.webm).

 ## Acknowledgements
 Referenced following websites: